jazzband/django-dbbackup/.github/PULL_REQUEST_TEMPLATE.md

-# Type of PR (feature, enhancement, bug fix, etc.)

 ## Description

-Please include a summary of the change and which issue is fixed.
+A summary of the changes.

-Fixes # (issue)

-## Why should this be added

-Explain value.

-## Checklist
+## Checklist:

+Please update this checklist as you complete each item:

+-   [ ] Tests have been developed for bug fixes or new functionality.
+-   [ ] The changelog has been updated, if necessary.
-- [ ] Documentation has been added or amended for this feature / update
+-   [ ] Documentation has been updated, if necessary.
+-   [ ] GitHub Issues closed by this PR have been linked.

+<sub>By submitting this pull request you agree that all contributions comply with this project's open source license(s).</sub>